 My favorite Bitcoin robbery was when Max Kaiser held a paper voucher linking to his own account on his RT show.

-A viewer scanned the sheet screen rather and swept his funds.
+A viewer scanned the sheet, screen rather, and swept his funds.

 Wow.

-It's pretty amazing.
+That's pretty amazing.

-I didn't know not heard that.
+I had not heard that.

-I didn't know I didn't hear that either.
+I didn't hear that either.

-Oh, that's uh wow.
+Oh, that's wow.

 The metals retain their value and demand is rising.